-Get the full picture of content marketing in customer and business context with tons of resources to make you and your audiences succeed.
-Welcome to i-SCOOP’s online content marketing guide.
+The full picture of content marketing in customer and business context with tons of resources to make you and your audiences succeed.

 It is used across the customer journey and customer life cycle but doesn’t start nor end with the customer in the strict sense.
 Internal customers are crucial in an integrated approach as well.
 Content marketing further serves several business functions in a consistent, integrated and continuous way.
 It looks at the customer from a connected and customer-centric perspective and takes into account the content requirements of anyone serving and engaging prospects and customers.